 The USS Constitution Museum began its third expansion phase in late 1999, when the second floor exhibit galleries in Building 22 were closed.
 The whole floor was renovated to become the Museum’s collections storage, library and archives, reading room, and offices of the Curatorial Department.
 For the first time in its history, the Museum was able to provide state-of-the art, purpose-built compact storage for its growing collections of artifacts, rare books, and manuscripts.
 The Samuel Eliot Morison Memorial Library, named in honor of RADM Morison, opened in 2000.
 The library has welcomed scholars from around the world who have come to research “Old Ironsides” and the early United States Navy.

-A gallery of photographs showing the original collections storage and library and the new facilities which opened in 2000.
+Original collections storage and library and the new facilities which opened in 2000.

-The summer of 2016 marked the 40th anniversary of the USS Constitution Museum in Building 22, the 1832 Alexander Parris-designed “Engine House”.
+The summer of 2016 marked the 40th anniversary of the USS Constitution Museum in Building 22, the 1832 Alexander Parris-designed “Engine House.”
 The glass corridor linking the buildings is currently home to Making “Old Ironsides” New, an exhibit on the 2015 – 2017 dry docking and restoration of Constitution.
-The corridor also showcases the newest semi-permanent exhibit, Forest to Frigate, which opened in July, 2016, and details the stories of the people and materials that created Constitution and the new United States Navy.
+The corridor also showcases the newest semi-permanent exhibit, Forest to Frigate, which opened in July 2016 and details the stories of the people and materials that created Constitution and the new United States Navy.

 The activity that is the subject of this blog article has been financed in part with Federal funds from the National Maritime Heritage Grant program, administered by the National Park Service, U.S. Department of the Interior, through the Massachusetts Historical Commission, Secretary of the Commonwealth William Francis Galvin, Chairman.
 However, the contents and opinions do not necessarily reflect the views or policies of the Department of the Interior, or the Massachusetts Historical Commission, nor does the mention of trade names or commercial products constitute endorsement or recommendation by the Department of the Interior, or the Massachusetts Historical Commission.

-USS Constitution Museum
+Content Developer, USS Constitution Museum